joshgerdes/jekyll-uno/_posts/2021-06-29-how-to-setup-fslogix-profiles-for-azure-virtual-desktop.md

 toc: true
 header:
   teaser: images/iazure-marketplace-banner.png
 ---
 If you have a few Azure Virtual Desktop machines, you need some way to keep user persistence's and application customisations, which would usually be stored in the user profile locally across multiple machines _(or even the same machine if using Ephemeral OS)_, this is where FSLogix Profile Containers can assist.

 We are going to implement FSLogix using an Azure File Share, to store the profiles.

-I am going to assume you already have an Azure Virtual Desktop farm _(and Azure ADDS)_, if not you can check out my guide [here](https://luke.geek.nz/azure/create-a-azure-virtual-desktop-farm/ "How to create a Azure Virtual Desktop farm ").
+I am going to assume you already have an Azure Virtual Desktop farm _(and Azure ADDS)_, if not you can check out my guide [here](https://luke.geek.nz/azure/create-a-azure-virtual-desktop-farm/ "How to create a Azure Virtual Desktop farm "){:target="_blank"}.

 This article will be based on the Azure Virtual Desktop farm created in a previous article, however, you can just still along and replace the resource names and groups with your own.